Georgia – Imereti, Svaneti, Samtskhe Javakheti, Guria (Kutaisi, Poti) November 19-20, 2019

 ZUGDIDI

-.
+Dadiani Palace Museum.
 In a nice park with, grass, manicured trees and a grand fountain, there are 3 buildings here: a 2-story stucco “palace” with no furniture, a Russian Orthodox church (square on cross with plain grey walls, a central dome, several framed icons and mass with a priest in his monotonous chant, another with a candle and another with a censor with bells) and a grand stone castle with a crenellated roofline – the museum.
 There are no explanations but everything is labeled in English.
-From I could figure out, this was the palace of Adria Dadiani (1850-1910).
+From what I could figure out, this was the palace of Adria Dadiani (1850-1910).
 He won a chess tournament in Milan.

-Go up the stairs to the second floor to the exhibits: portraits, a few large paintings, many framed prints, pistols, swords, a library, painted portraits, a Napoleon I room, furniture.
+Go up the stairs to the second floor to the exhibits: portraits, a few large paintings, many framed prints, pistols, swords, a library, painted portraits, a Napoleon I room, and furniture.
 GEL5

 UPPER SVANETI WHS

-Preserved by its long isolation, the Upper Svaneti region of the Caucasus is an exceptional example of mountain scenery with medieval-type villages and tower-houses, ecclesiastical architecture and arts.
+Preserved by its long isolation, the Upper Svaneti region of the Caucasus is an exceptional example of mountain scenery with medieval-type villages and tower houses, ecclesiastical architecture and arts.
 The mural paintings are outstanding examples of Renaissance painting in Georgia.

-The property occupies the upper reaches of the lnguri River Basin between the Caucasus and Svaneti ranges, a natural environment of gorges and alpine valleys and a backdrop of snow-covered mountains.
+The property occupies the upper reaches of the Lnguri River Basin between the Caucasus and Svaneti ranges, a natural environment of gorges and alpine valleys and a backdrop of snow-covered mountains.
 It consists of several small villages dominated by the towers and situated on the mountain slopes.

-The village of Chazhashi in Ushguli community, situated at the confluence of the lnguri and Black Rivers, has more than 200 medieval tower houses, churches and castles reflecting the continued dwelling and building traditions of local Svan people.
-They were used both as dwellings and as defense posts against the invaders who plagued the region.
+The village of Chazhashi in the Ushguli community, situated at the confluence of the lnguri and Black Rivers, has more than 200 medieval tower houses, churches and castles reflecting the continued dwelling and building traditions of local Svan people.
+They were used both as dwellings and as defence posts against the invaders who plagued the region.

 The origins of Svaneti tower houses go back to prehistory.
 These towers usually have three to five floors, and the thickness of the walls decreases, giving the towers a slender, tapering profile.
 The two-storied houses have a ground floor of a single hall with an open hearth and accommodation for both people and domestic animals, the latter being separated by a wooden partition, which is often lavishly decorated.
-A corridor annex helped the thermal insulation of the building.
-The upper floor was used by the human occupants during summer, and also served as a store for fodder and tools.
-A door at this level provided access to the tower, which was also connected with the corridor that protected the entrance.
-The houses were used both as dwellings and as defense posts against the invaders who plagued the region.
+A corridor annex helped with the thermal insulation of the building.
+The upper floor was used by the human occupants during summer and also served as a store for fodder and tools.
+A door at this level provided access to the tower, which was also connected to the corridor that protected the entrance.
+The houses were used both as dwellings and as defence posts against the invaders who plagued the region.

-The geographical location has contributed to preserve the local intangible heritage – traditions, customs, beliefs, rituals of everyday life, language and folklore of the Svan community.
+The geographical location has contributed to preserving the local intangible heritage – traditions, customs, beliefs, rituals of everyday life, language and folklore of the Svan community.
 The harsh environment precluded access during long winter periods.
-Inappropriate repair techniques used to maintain the traditional structures often challenge the authenticity of material and the state of conservation.
+Inappropriate repair techniques used to maintain traditional structures often challenge the authenticity of material and the state of conservation.
 The property has been designated as Ushguli-Chazhashi Museum Reserve since 1971.
 The individual architectural elements as well as entire villages of the Ushguli community (Chazhashi, Jibiani, Chvibiani and Murk’meli) remain listed as national monuments.
 There is no management plan enforced.
-The local population and its traditional system of community management remain the key factors in the property management.
+The local population and its traditional system of community management remain the key factors in property management.

 I didn’t go here but post this for information.